Common reasons for medical device recalls

 Are you an engineer, architect, project manager or product designer in the Pharmaceutical or Medical Device sector?

-If yes, you’ll benefit from the GMP education course in Pharmaceutical Manufacturing Fundamentals (an online training series).
-This series includes 4 certificate GMP compliance courses for pharmaceutical engineers, HVAC experts, water quality experts, contamination prevention experts & manufacturing personnel.
+If yes, you’ll benefit from the online education course covering Pharmaceutical Manufacturing Fundamentals (an online training series).
+This series includes 4 certificate industry compliance courses for pharmaceutical & medical device engineers, HVAC experts, water quality experts, contamination prevention experts and manufacturing personnel.

 Medical device recalls